drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Logs

-Monitor system logs with the **Console** application or `/usr/bin/log stream` commands.
+Monitor system logs with the **Console** application or `/usr/bin/log stream` command.

 ## OpenBSM audit

-macOS has a powerful OpenBSM (Basic Security Module) auditing capability.
-Use it to monitor process execution, network activity, and much more.
+macOS has a powerful OpenBSM (Basic Security Module) auditing capability, which can be used to monitor processes, network activity, etc.

 To tail audit logs, use the `praudit` utility: